stx-labs/security-handbook/src/ssh_keys.md

 ## Generate a key

 Use `ssh-keygen` with the following args to create a key backed by the hardware device.
-You MUST ALWAYS specify a unique `application=ssh:UID` string; this is used internally on the card to specify in which slot to store the key, replaces the `-C comment` field, and is exported when regenerating keys on other devices.
+If you plan to store multiple ssh keys on your hardware device, you SHOULD ALWAYS identify the key using the `-O 'application=ssh:UID'` argument.
+The `UID` part is used internally on the card to specify in which slot to store the key, replacing the `-C comment` field, and is exported when regenerating keys on other devices.

+The command for creating such keys will look like the following:
 ```
 ssh-keygen -t ed25519-sk -O resident -O verify-required -O 'application=ssh:user-function-CARDNO'
 ```